Show All Answers

 Please visit our Book Groups webpage to learn about the meetings at the Main Library in Franklin and our Branches throughout Williamson County.

 Yes, all Library computers are free to use by Library account cardholders.
-Computer access requires a Library card account in good standing.
+Computer access requires a Library card account in good standing or guest passes are available at the service desks in the departments with computers.

-Yes, we have a black and white, monochrome, printer and printouts cost 10 cents per page.
+Yes, we have a black and white, monochrome, printer, and printouts cost 10 cents per page.
 We also have a color printer and printouts are $1.00 per page.
+The vending machine used for payments is cash only, five dollar bills or smaller.

 Effective September 4, 2019, OverDrive ended the ability to download audiobooks to Mac computers.
 The previous software OverDrive for Mac is no longer be available for download.
 Mac users cannot view the option to download audiobooks from the OverDrive website.
 Mac users will see the option to stream audiobook titles in their web browser.
 Learn more.